Home

 Care of Squill and Peony

-Care of Squill and Peony include pruning, fertilizers, watering etc. Squill pruning is done No pruning needed and Peony pruning is done Do not prune during shooting season, Prune to control growth, Remove dead or diseased plant parts and Remove deadheads.
+Care of Squill and Peony include pruning, fertilizers, watering etc. Squill pruning is done and Peony pruning is done Do not prune during shooting season, Prune to control growth, Remove dead or diseased plant parts and Remove deadheads.
 In summer Squill needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Peony needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants